orbitalquark/textadept/doc/manual/10_Advanced.md

 ![Command Completion](images/commandentrycompletion.png)

-#### Extending
+### Extending

 You can extend the command entry to do more than enter Lua commands.
-An example of this is [incremental search](../modules/gui.find.html#find_incremental).
+An example of this is [incremental search][].
 See `modules/textadept/find.lua` for the implementation.

+[incremental search]: ../api/gui.find.html#find_incremental

 ## Command Selection

-If you did not disable the menu in your [preferences](9_Preferences.html), then pressing `Ctrl+Shift+E` (`⌘⇧E` on Mac OSX) brings up the command selection dialog.
+If you did not disable the menu in your [preferences][], then pressing `Ctrl+Shift+E` (`⌘⇧E` on Mac OSX) brings up the command selection dialog.
 Typing part of any command filters the list with spaces being wildcards.
 This is an easy way to run commands without navigating the menus, using the mouse, or remembering key commands.
 It is also useful for looking up particular key commands quickly.

+[preferences]: 9_Preferences.html#User.Init

 ## Shell Commands and Filtering Text